FINANCIAL AID POLICIES HANDBOOK 2016-17

 The Expected Family Contribution (EFC), as calculated using the information submitted on the FAFSA, determines the Pell Grant amount.
 The original aid award may include an estimated Pell Grant until we make or receive final corrections to the SAR (see above).
 Federal regulations require that we consider the amount of federal Pell Grant for which students are eligible before we assign other federal financial aid.

 Federal Supplemental Educational Opportunity Grants (SEOG)

 These federal grants are made according to the funding level for the college determined by the U.S. Department of Education, and priority is given to full-time students.
 By law these can only go to students with great financial need.
 Generally, we award SEOG to students who are eligible for maximum federal Pell Grants.

 These grants are received from the state of Colorado in limited amounts and awarded to Colorado residents on the basis of eligibility.
-The federal government matches the CLEAP and SLEAP funds.
 Students who receive any funds from Colorado Student Aid programs must complete the State Residency Questionnaire distributed by the financial aid office.
 Students must affirm that these funds will be used solely for expenses related to attendance or continued attendance at Colorado College.
-SLEAP program funds are available exclusively for students who are enrolled in a Colorado teacher licensure program and who are student teaching during a term in the award year.
-It is anticipated there will be no SLEAP funds available for the 2014-15 academic year.

 Students further affirm their understanding that they are responsible for repayment of a prorated amount of any portion of payments made that cannot reasonably be attributed to meeting educational expenses related to attendance at Colorado College.
 Students who willfully misrepresent information provided in applying for Colorado student aid funds are subject to penalty of Colorado law.